BeamMP/Docs/docs/en/server/port-forwarding.md

 Default Gateway (most likely 192.168.0.1 or 192.168.1.1)

 !!! info "Please Note"
-    BeamMP does not support IPv6 at this moment for hosting a server.
+    BeamMP currently does not support IPv6 for hosting a server.

 #### 1.2.
 Modify Adapter Settings